SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

    -> f(x: 1, y: 2) // y is labeled, x is not
    << // r0 : Int = 3

-You can override the default behavior for how parameter names are used with one of the following forms:
+You can override the default behavior for argument labels with one of the following forms:

 .. syntax-outline::